iFrostizz/OctoPrint-CalibrationCompanion/README.md

 ## DISCLAIMER

-This plugin has been tested but could contains bugs.
+This plugin has been tested but could contain bugs.
 If you spot any of them, open an issue describing it and what happened to lead to this bug.
 Please always handle it with care, import the GCodes in Cura before printing, and inspect them carefully.
 I will not be responsible for any physical injury.

 Enjoy!